fluid-project/handbook.floeproject.org/src/collections/perspectives/en-CA/TheThreeDimensionsPartOne.md

     parent: Perspectives
     key: "The Three Dimensions of Inclusive Design: Part One"
     order: 3
+    thumbnailFilename: "perspectives_3-dimensions-pt1.jpg"
+    thumbnailAltText: "Many multicoloured handprints in paint on a large sheet of paper"
 ---

 This work "_The Three Dimensions of Inclusive Design: Part One_", is a reproduction of